-Students have the right to:

-And the responsibility to:
+Students have the right to: And the responsibility to:

-Know the school rules

-To follow them
+Know the school rules To follow them

 Learn Be prepared to learn and participate

 A good education To do their best every day

-Use school materials

-Treat them with respect
+Use school materials Treat them with respect

 Be respected Respect others

 Be treated fairly Treat others fairly

 Be heard Listen

-To feel safe at school Keep our school safe by following rules/look out for others choices
+To feel safe at school Keep our school safe by following rules/look out for others

-To be trusted To be honest and take ownership for their actions and
+To be trusted To be honest and take ownership for their actions and choices

 The code of conduct serves to guide the behavior of students at St. Mary School and outlines student expectations both in the classroom as well as in related arts classes, recess and lunch.
 It binds neither the administration nor staff to actions not in the best interest of the child; rather, it provides a framework within which behavior can be effectively monitored.
 Faculty and staff are to be fair, firm, and consistent in dealing with discipline situations.
 Teachers are expected to communicate with parents regarding discipline problems, especially if behavior is consistently out of line with school/classroom rules and regulations.
 Questions or concerns about discipline matters or consequences must first be directed to the teachers and staff members involved.
 The St. Mary administration, faculty, and staff protects the privacy of students, and therefore, will not discuss the discipline matters of other students.
-Questions or concerns about demerits or detentions must first be directed to the teachers and staff members who issued them.
+Questions or concerns about demerits or detentions must first be directed to the teachers and staff members first be directed to the teachers or detentions must first be directed to the teachers or detentions must first be directed to the teachers and staff members who issued them.
 Situations not listed in the code of conduct are left to the judgment of the teacher/staff member/principal.